adshhzy/VIPSS/ReadMe.md

 This code implements the algorithm described in

-Huang, Zhi Yang, et al. "Variational Implicit Point Set Surface"  SIGGRAPH 2019.
-[Project Link]
+  Variational Implicit Point Set Surface.

+  Zhiyang Huang, Nathan Carr, Tao Ju.

+  ACM Transactions on Graphics (Proc.
+ACM Siggraph 2019)

 The primary function of this program is to predict the normal as well as the underlying surface of a given set of unoriented points.